skiedrowski/rest-tools/Readme.md

 `Authenticator` is a JAX-RS `ClientRequestFilter` which may be used to provide credentials to the server.

 ## Limitations
-* Basic Authentication does not provide encryption, so you need to encrypt the data (i.e. using HTTP)
+* Basic Authentication does not provide encryption, so you need to encrypt the data (i.e. using HTTPS)
 * The challenge-response mechanism using `WWW-Authenticate` is untested.

 ## Links